benzino98/plaschema/memory-bank/progress.md

 Recent progress has been significant, with the successful implementation of:

-1. A responsive image system with multiple sizes for different devices
+1. A responsive image system with multiple sizes for different devices, lazy loading, and skeleton loading states
-2. A notification system for new contact messages
-3. Automatic archiving of older messages
-4. Caching for frequently accessed data
+2. Advanced provider filtering with multiple criteria (category, location, provider type)
+3. Progressive content loading for improved performance
+4. Cache headers middleware for consistent browser caching
-5. Performance optimizations throughout the application
+5. Enhanced image compression with format-specific optimizations
+6. Complete frontend improvements including skeleton loaders and lazy loading

 The responsive image system has been completely implemented, including:

 - Database schema for storing multiple image sizes
-- Service to generate and manage responsive images
+- Service to generate and manage responsive images with format-specific optimization
-- Blade component for consistent image display across the site
+- Blade component with built-in skeleton loading states
+- Enhanced lazy loading with placeholder images
 - Command to generate responsive versions of existing images
 - Integration with all content types that use images

-The notification system for new contact messages has been fully implemented:
+The provider filtering system has been completely implemented:

-- Database schema for storing notifications
-- Notification class for new contact messages
+- Multiple filter criteria including category, location, and provider type
-- Integration with contact message creation
+- Filter tag display with one-click removal
-- Notification delivery to super admin users
+- Clear all filters option
+- Skeleton loading during filter transitions
+- Progressive loading of search results
+- Caching strategy for non-filtered results

-The caching implementation has been fully completed:
+The performance optimization has been fully completed:

-- Caching for news listings and detail pages
-- Caching for provider listings and detail pages
-- Caching for categories and other frequently accessed data
+- Caching for all frequently accessed data with proper invalidation
-- Cache invalidation strategies for content updates
+- Cache headers middleware for browser caching
+- Lazy loading for all images with skeleton loading states
+- Progressive content loading for improved user experience
+- Image compression with format-specific optimizations
+- Database indexing for frequently queried columns

 Project completion by component:

 - Core System: 100%
 - Admin Interface: 100%
-- Public Frontend: 90%
+- Public Frontend: 100%
 - Testing Infrastructure: 100%
-- Performance Optimization: 80%
+- Performance Optimization: 100%
 - User Account System: 0%
 - Advanced Features: 0%
 - Deployment & DevOps: 0%

-**Overall project completion: ~78%**
+**Overall project completion: ~83%**

 ## Known Issues